5 types of wellness Brinker brought to their restaurant teams

 Brinker leads the industry in employee retention and helping team members advance within the company.
 To support employee career growth, Brinker launched a set of “Professional Development” challenges that incentivizes their Team Members to attend a conference or seminar, take a course, read a book or meet with a supervisor to discuss their professional growth.
 The program is also used to teach tangible skills for growth in the restaurant industry.
 For example, the “Tap is Whack” challenge awards points for selling bottled water instead of tap water.

-Evolving the Brinker Wellbeing Program
+Evolving specific types of wellness into the Brinker Wellbeing Program

 The Brinker Wellbeing Program was initially launched to benefits-eligible team members — with the goal of expanding to all employees in the second year.
 Before proceeding with the expansion, Brinker reviewed 2016 trends and made data-driven adjustments to drive maximum impact in 2017.